oimoralest/javascript/express/just_express/postgresql/README.md

 # Postgresql

 ## Description

-This project is about how to connect postgres with an express app using pg (Just fro )
+This project is about how to connect postgres with an express app using pg (Just for connection)

 ## Requirements